UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 These two suggestions indeed solve problems!

-- [ ] Discuss with BC: add installed software to the prerequistites?
+- [ ] Discuss with BC: add installed software to the prerequisites?

 - Thanks!
 - I couldn't use rsync but I could use sftp and scp.
 FileZilla I didn't have